 Have you ever had a health insurance claim denied unexpectedly or had a claim delayed for weeks with no explanation?
 Due to the confusing nature of medical billing and insurance claims, people often don’t dig deeper into such issues despite their frustration.
 However, often a simple mistake is the root of a denied or delayed claim and there may be an easy solution.

 Problem: Your claim is denied or delayed because you did not provide your current health plan information during your health care visit.

 Solution: Always make sure you have your current health plan information with you, and remember to give your provider updated information when you have a plan change.
 When you receive a new health insurance card, dispose of old cards so you won’t accidently use the wrong one.
-If you lose your card, contact Insurance Benefits Team to get a new one.
+If you lose your card, contact IBT Consulting to get a new one.
 If a claim is denied, check if this was the problem.